Ton-Dynasty/ticton-playground/README.md

 2. **Tick**

-    If you believe the current market price of TON/USDT to be 2.2, you can execute the following command to tick:
+    If you believe the current market price of TON/USDT to be 2.2, you can enter the price in `tick.py` and execute the following command to place a quote:
     ```bash
     python tick.py
     # Success message